dgerabagi/aiascent-dev/src/Artifacts/A113 - GWU Appeal Letter - Blackford.md

-# Artifact A113: GWU Appeal Letter - Blackford (Revision 1)
+# Artifact A113: GWU Appeal Letter - Blackford
 # Date Created: C110
 # Author: AI Model & Curator
-# Updated on: C111 (Incorporate feedback to be more direct, passionate, and clearly explain the AI-over-Cybersecurity focus)
+# Updated on: C112 (Final Revision: Add concrete evidence, DCE explanation, and live project link)

 - **Key/Value for A0:**
-- **Description:** A revised, bespoke appeal letter drafted for Professor J.P.
-Blackford, Doctoral Program Coordinator, focusing on a petition for programmatic re-alignment to the D.Eng. program with a more passionate, direct narrative.
+- **Description:** A final, evidence-based appeal letter drafted for Professor J.P.
+Blackford, Doctoral Program Coordinator.
+This version includes a clear explanation of the DCE, validation from a peer in Offensive Cyber Operations, and a link to the live project to strengthen the D.Eng. petition.
 - **Tags:** appeal, gwu, blackford, d.eng, programmatic re-alignment, ai, cognitive capital

 **To:** jblackford@gwu.edu